public-assembly/assembly-press/backend/README.md

 - `replacer.ts`: a helper function that converts any bigint values to strings when working with JSONs

-- `newTransaction.ts`: a GraphQL query for returning a set of event tags made by a given owner
+- `newTransaction.ts`: a GraphQL query for returning a set of event tags made by a given FUNDING_ADDRESS

 - `types.ts`: defines the `EventObject` type